riverty logo

 Customer Benefits

-Hosted Checkout directly addresses two primary consumer concerns: transparency and security.
+These pages directly addresses two primary consumer concerns: transparency and security.

 1. Highlighting Payment Method Advantages: The benefits of the selected payment method are clearly stated in simple language, ensuring consumers are well-informed.